pcnoic/christos.id/_posts/2024-01-05-paxos-in-rust.md

 #### constructing the models

 At the heart of the Paxos algorithm lies the inter-node communication.
 Thus, it seems most natural to conceptualize each role as an object.
 Given that the algorithm details the interactions among proposers, acceptors, and learners, employing an actor system emerges as the most straightforward approach for crafting the algorithm.
 This would involve establishing three distinct actors, each encapsulating their respective logic and state.

 #### immutability in the state management

-Implementing an inherently immutable system presents challenges since the algorithm demands continuous modifications to the internal state.

-Object-oriented programming provides a framework for managing state changes within proposers, acceptors, and learners.
+Implementing an inherently immutable system presents challenges since the algorithm demands continuous modifications to the internal state. sObject-oriented programming provides a framework for managing state changes within proposers, acceptors, and learners.
 Within each phase, state mutation can occur within the respective object instances.
 For example, an instance of an acceptor could maintain a variable like `max_id` as part of its mutable state, updating this `max_id` upon receiving a prepare message with a superior id number.

 #### domain models